danwow/danwow/README.md

 ## Hello World! 👋

-- 🤓 My name is Danillo R. Silva, I'm from Brazil and I'm a Biomedical Engineer that has been working with software development, data science and data engineering since 2018.
+- 🤓 My name is Danillo Silva, I'm from Brazil and I'm a Biomedical Engineer that has been working with software development, data science and data engineering since 2018.

 - 🚀 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.